-Kyoto - Kyoto was the ancient capital of Japan for approximately 1,000 years until 1867 when it was moved to Tokyo.
+Kyoto - Kyoto was the ancient capital of Japan for approximately 1,000 years, from 794 until the late 1860s, when it was moved to Tokyo following the Meiji Restoration.
 Many national treasures can be found in Kyoto and in nearby Nara, including old shrines and temples, screen paintings, beautiful gardens, and statues of Buddha.

 Togetsukyo Bridge - The wooden Togetsukyo Bridge has been a central landmark in Kyoto's Arashiyama District for over 400 years.
 The bridge spans the Katsura River in front of Arashiyama Mountain.
 Both cherry blossom season and autumn leaves season draw large crowds, as the scenery is beautiful.

-Arashiyama - Famed for the Bamboo grove, Arashiyama is a sightseeing district of Kyoto filled with temples and shrines.
+Famed for the bamboo grove, Arashiyama is a sightseeing district of Kyoto filled with temples and shrines.